oracle/adaptivemm/README.md

 # adaptivemm
-## a userspace daemon for proactive free memory management
+## A userspace daemon for proactive free memory management

 ## Overview